 Tell us how you're keeping yourself and your friends safe and helping to stop the spread of COVID-19 and you could win a MacBook or an iPad!

 Check out our coronavirus web pages for more of our information about coronavirus.

 You and your parents or carers have a right to ask questions, to seek the information you need and discuss any issues with your school.
 Please contact your school or local authority if you have questions about local arrangements.
 Your school will likely have a Pupil Council or other pupil voice groups if you wish to play a part in ensuring that student views are heard in your own school.

 The Parent Club website has information and advice for your parents or carers.

-Parents and carers can also access Back to School Guidance for Parents and Carers from the National Parent Forum of Scotland.
+Parents and carers can also access Guidance for Parents and Carers from the National Parent Forum of Scotland.
 This guide includes contact details for your school’s local authority.